-According to the managers, the Japanese market is highly inefficient and therefore conducive to a stock picking approach.
+The Japanese market is highly inefficient and therefore conducive to a stock picking approach.
 The universe comprises around 4,000 stocks, and - as the managers highlighted in JFJ's last annual report - that figure is being augmented by a healthy number of IPOs, although many of these are too small to be suitable for JFJ's portfolio.